Electoral history of R. B. Bennett: Summary

 Bennett ranks eleventh out of twenty-three prime ministers for time in office, serving one term of five years and 77 days.

 He was the first of three prime ministers from Alberta, the others being Joe Clark and Stephen Harper.

 Bennett served in the two governments of Arthur Meighen.
 When Meighen resigned after losing the 1926 general election to Mackenzie King, Bennett won the first leadership convention ever held by the Conservative Party, in 1927.
 He became the Leader of the Opposition.
 In the 1930 election, called at the beginning of the Great Depression, Bennett led the Conservatives to victory, ousting King and the Liberals.
 However, five years later, in the 1935 election, King won a majority and returned to power.
 Bennett resigned the leadership of the Conservative Party in 1938 and retired from politics.

 Bennett stood for election to the Canadian House of Commons eight times.
 He was elected six times in the riding of Calgary West, Alberta (1911, 1925, 1926, 1930 (twice), and 1935) and defeated twice (1900 and 1921).
 He did not stand for election in the general election of 1917.
 He served in the Commons for a total of 19 years, 5 months, and 9 days.

 Prior to entering federal politics, Bennett was involved in the politics of the North-West Territories and then the new province of Alberta.
 Upon the creation of Alberta, Bennett led the Alberta Conservative Party in the general election of 1905 but was roundly defeated by Alexander Rutherford and the Alberta Liberal Party.
 Bennett also lost the election for his own seat and thus not a member of the Legislative Assembly.
 Although he was not the leader of the party in 1909, he again stood for election in the 1909 provincial election and this time was elected.
 The Liberals again won a majority.
 Bennett was chosen by the Conservative caucus to become Leader of the Opposition.

 Following his retirement from politics in 1938, Bennett moved to England. in 1941 he was granted a peerage, as "Viscount Bennett of Mickleham in the County of Surrey and of Calgary and Hopewell in the Dominion of Canada", which entitled him to sit in the House of Lords.

 Federal general elections, 1930 and 1935

 Bennett led the Conservative Party in two general elections, winning once (1930) and losing once (1935).

-Canadian federal election, 1930
+Federal election, 1930

 Bennett won a solid majority government after the 1930 election, defeating Mackenzie King and the Liberals.
 King remained as leader of the Liberal Party and became Leader of the Opposition.